occ-data/support-scripts-gen3/gen3-helm/README.md

     - `<<name-for-new-iam-policy>>` : Name for an IAM Policy
     - `<<name-for-new-iam-user>>` : Name of IAM user which would be using the above IAM policy to spin up helm charts
     - `<<name-for-aws-profile>>` : AWS profile from the local/VM which can access the AWS Account number given, if the profile value is `default`

+#### fence-config-template.yaml

+This file configures our Authentication service **Fence**.
+The primary configurations that we will concern ourselves with will be our identity provider's client ID and client Secret as well as our intended hostname.

+- The variables shown in `fence-config-template.yaml` are the following:
+    - `<<your-website-URL>>` : URL of your website without http:// or https://
+    - `<<your-google-client-id>>` : (depends on your iDP) Your google project's client ID
+    - `<<your-google-client-secret>>` : (depends on your iDP) Your google project's client secret

+- Once you have configured the mentioned values, you are expected to manually provide the updated contents to your AWS Secrets Manager
+    - Ideally, name your secret `<<your-vpc-name>>-fence-config`
+    - This should match up your values configuration for `.Values.fence.externalSecrets.fenceConfig`